sunnyhoang314/Heartrate-Monitor/README.md

-This app reads heart beat data from a Samsung Galaxy Watch and can do live-time reading, data visualization, heart rate analysis, alert system, and data logging.
+This app is created from the Python library CustomTkinter and Tkinter that reads heart beat data from a Samsung Galaxy Watch.
+It can do live-time reading, data visualization, heart rate analysis, alert system, and data logging.